The Art in Public Places program works with local and nationally-known artists to create cultural landmarks in Austin's community.

 The Community Navigator Program supports local businesses, non-profit organizations, and creative professionals impacted by the COVID-19 pandemic.

 Information on the importance of equity in grant funding.

 Cultural Arts Funding Program supports programs for the Austin community.

 The City of Austin values the creative industries as vital contributors to our community’s character and prosperity.
-An economic impact study commissioned in 2011 estimates the total economic impact of gaming and digital media to be over $990 million, with projected growth over the next decade.
+An economic impact study commissioned in 2011 estimates the total impact of gaming and digital media to be over $990 million, with projected growth over the next decade.
 The Department works to develop digital media and gaming in Austin in partnership with local economic development, workforce, and financing organizations.